 III.
 Personal Protective Equipment

-Masks should be worn at all times while on site at TMC.
+Masks should be worn at all times while on site at University Health.

 o All Residents and Students will be given a level one mask upon entering the building

-o Fit testing for N95 masks will be provided by TMC Occupational Health
+o Fit testing for N95 masks will be provided by University Health Occupational Health

 o Students, Residents and Fellows are responsible for maintaining and turning in their N95 masks for sanitization at the end of each day the mask is actually used.
 Masks are sanitized five times and then a new N95 will be issued.
 Please see next page for instructions on N95 mask reprocessing.
 Masks will be discarded after the 3rd reprocessing or when damaged or saturated